Food & Cuisine

 🌟 Fun Fact

 The epiglottis is one of nine cartilages in the larynx.
 It is covered with taste buds and is sensitive to stimulation, triggering the cough reflex if foreign material touches it.
-If the epiglottis fails to close properly during swallowing, food or liquid can enter the airway (aspiration), causing choking or potentially leading to aspiration pneumonia.
+If the epiglottis fails to close proepeerly during swallowing, food or liquid can enter the airway (aspiration), causing choking or potentially leading to aspiration pneumonia.
 Epiglottitis, inflammation of the epiglottis usually caused by bacterial infection, is a medical emergency because swelling can rapidly block the airway.
 It has become much less common since the introduction of the Hib vaccine.
-The word "epiglottis" comes from Greek "epi" (upon, above) and "glottis" (mouth of the windpipe).
+The word "epiglottis" comes from Greek "epi" (upon, above) and "glottis" (mouth of the windpiepee).
 Unlike the surrounding tissues, the epiglottis does not contain muscle tissue-its movement is passive, caused by the elevation of the larynx and pressure from the base of the tongue.
 In some animals, such as horses and other mammals that breathe and swallow through their noses, the epiglottis locks behind the soft palate, allowing them to breathe while swallowing.

 🎉